 - Make the gougeres up to 2 weeks in advance and freeze them.
-Rewarm them in a 350F oven 15 minutes before your guest arrive.
+Rewarm them in a 350F oven 15 minutes before your guests arrive.

 - Clean as you go.
-As you prep and do the last minute cooking stack dishes in the dishwasher or neatly in the sink.
-Wipe down the counters a you cook.
+As you prep and do the last-minute cooking stack dishes in the dishwasher or neatly in the sink.
+Wipe down the counters as you cook.

 Please let me know if you make this French Fall Dinner Party Menu.
 Anina Belle and I had a lot of fun creating and cooking for this menu.
 Connect with us on Instagram @bakesbybrownsugar and @lechefswife.